MaryMahmoodi/MaryMahmoodi/README.md

 real-time signal processing algorithm design and machine/deep learning in a closed-loop BCI system for rehabilitation purposes

-   Low-cost neurofeedback devices for sleep, motor recovery, pain, and BCI spellers using brain evoked potentials
+   Low-cost neurofeedback applications for sleep analysis, motor recovery, pain relief, and BCI spellers using brain evoked potentials